bluestar-b/bluestar-b/README.md

-Yeah that's it i do nosense things
+That's it I do nosense things using these shits:

 <!--